 So, how do CEOs seamlessly integrate brand into the process?
 The answer lies in smart brand management, underpinned by technology.
 GLIMMA works with clients such as FedEx and Delta to make this a reality, offering end-to-end solutions which combine brand consultancy with on-the-ground implementation.
 Their team of consultants offer digital solutions that help CEOs roll out brands efficiently and cost-effectively.
 “What we’re seeing is that, especially when they’ve just undergone an M&A, many companies don’t fully understand the assets they have – whether that’s digital or physical.

 We can audit brands and provide a single gateway to all their brand data.”
-“We integrate systems which can standardise products and processes and deliver high volumes of data that allow them to clearly understand their assets and govern their brand more easily.”
+“We integrate systems which can standardize products and processes and deliver high volumes of data that allow them to clearly understand their assets and govern their brand more easily.”

-'Good CEOs are those who nurture relations with all stakeholders, and enhance the rep-utation of their brands as a result.
+'Good CEOs are those who nurture relations with all stakeholders, and enhance the reputation of their brands as a result.

 For some clients, this can yield a 20 to 30% saving in efficiency.
 By switching from manual to automated processes, introducing global specifications and seamless ordering and payments, GLIMMA can work quickly and with large volumes, significantly reducing the costs and even the environmental impact typically associated with global brand management.

 When it comes to branding and rebranding post-M&A, Haxton says companies often need additional support and specialist expertise, as well as resources, to effectively manage their brand.
 Failure to do so carries a huge risk to the success of not only the union but the business too.
-“The brand is the North Star for the full organisation, led by the CEO.
+“The brand is the North Star for the full organization, led by the CEO.
 We can help CEOs work top-down and create impetus for a big brand push or rebrand, but also bottom-up – using data to inform key decisions and drive success.”

 KNOW YOUR CHALLENGE